Month 2, Day 7, Sunday 12:00 p.m.

 She studied until her brain started to protest against the strain of absorbing new information, well before she’d actually finished memorizing the whole map.
 She sat back with a sigh of disappointment to rub her temples.
 “I think that’s all I can do today.”

-She tidied up all of the dirty breakfast dishes that had been left out, stacking them on a tray to take back down to the kitchen.
+She tidied up the dirty breakfast dishes that had been left out, stacking them on a tray to take back down to the kitchen.
 “If this whole thing with the Gervin side branches does work, isn’t it actually rather dangerous for you to get the commission?” she asked, looking at Oliver.
-“If it’s known that the Verdant Stags are running the textile industry that you agreed on, can’t that lead the coppers back to Oliver Dryden’s identity?”
+“If it’s known that the Stags are running the textile industry that you agreed on, can’t that lead the coppers back to Oliver Dryden’s identity?”

 Sebastien was still chuckling as she left, tucking a stuffed meat bun that Sharon had pressed on her into a pocket, the box that now held her old boots under her free arm.